Liver Detox Complex – Fight Toxins With This Natural Cleanse

 The roots also provide a very mild laxative effect and can be used to improve digestion as well!

-Turmeric, and its active ingredient, curcumin, are among the plants of highest importance in the canon of ayurvedic medicine.
+Turmeric and its active ingredient curcumin are amongst the plants of the highest importance in the canon of ayurvedic medicine.

 Curcumin is especially good for the liver as it is high in polyphenols.

 Polyphenols are shown to help fight fatty liver disease.
 And, while the liver should contain no fat whatsoever, it has been shown that 1 in every 3 people in the UK has warning signs of Fatty Liver Disease.